Calcium stones; Nephrolithiasis; Urolithiasis

 Any medical or physical condition that keeps a person in bed or immobile increases blood levels of calcium from bone breakdown, thereby posing a risk for stone formation.

-Diabetes.
-People with type 2 diabetes are at increased risk for developing kidney stones, particularly uric acid stones.
+People with type 2 diabetes are at increased risk of developing kidney stones, particularly uric acid stones.

-Other Medical Conditions.
-Kidney disease, chronic diarrhea, other GI conditions such as celiac disease or surgery in the intestines, certain cancers (such as leukemia and lymphoma), and sarcoidosis (a type of inflammation in lymph nodes and other tissues) put people at higher risk for stones.
+Kidney disease, chronic diarrhea, other GI conditions such as celiac disease or surgery in the intestines, certain cancers (such as leukemia and lymphoma), and sarcoidosis (a type of systemic disorder that causes inflammation and release of parathyroid hormone-like protein) put people at higher risk for stones.

 Certain Gout Medications